JustFiesta/DB-engine-comparison/Setup explanation.md

 # Infrastructure

-We made an VM using VirtualBox using Ubuntu 22.04 server.
+We made an VM using AWS using Ubuntu 24.04 server.

-VM is brigged to Host NIC.

-There using setup scripts whole enviroment is created, datasets generated and manually fed to databases.
+VM has public IP, so public access is enabled.

+Configuration is made via bootstrap script, then datasets are fed to VM via scp.

+Next the datrasets are loaded into databases.

+Testing script is uses to run and output result into file.